-With draft Verification and Sampling Plans in place, the verification procedures will be executed.
+With draft Verification and Sampling Plans in place, the verification procedures were executed.
 This process involves collecting evidence, testing internal controls, and conducting substantive testing.
-Over the course of the verification, the draft Verification and Sampling Plans may change; the final Verification and Sampling Plans to be provided in the Verification Report will reflect the verification parameters and procedures that were actually implemented.
+Over the course of the verification, the final Verification and Sampling Plan provided in the Verification Report reflects the verification parameters and procedures that were actually implemented.